nextensio/docs/content/en/Configurations/users/_index.md

 for better controls and validations.
 Of course this is just a suggestion and it is up to the tenant to decide what works best for them.

-For addition of new attributes, deleting an attribute, or changung the name or type of an attribute, refer to the [Attribute Editor section](../configurations/attributeeditor.html)
+For addition of new attributes, deleting an attribute, or changing the name or type of an attribute, refer to the [Attribute Editor section](../configurations/attributeeditor.html)